Understanding Maui's Wind, Weather, and Waves

 While everyone wishes they could bask in perfect weather on a daily basis (and often we do!), the reality is that despite being a tropical island there are still natural forces much larger than us which dictate the conditions when we step outside the door.
 Understanding these conditions can help you properly plan your activity schedule, offer you the best chance of success on your trip, or help keep you safe throughout your vacation on Maui.

 Want even more info on Maui weather?
-You can like us on Facebook, follow us on Twitter, or find us on Google+.
+You can like us on Facebook and Instagram, or follow us on Twitter.
 Feel free to be in touch as we love helping visitors plan their Maui vacations.
 Mahalo for interest in Maui, and should you be interested in our range of Maui sailing and snorkeling charters we look forward to sailing with you soon!

 Photo by Trilogy passenger Rocky Silverman